nasr020/Maze-Game/README.md

 ## Installation of requirements

-After cloning this project to your local machine, you will need to install a compiler and the ncurses library to launch and play the game.
+After cloning this project to your local machine, you will need to install a compiler and the ncurses library to launch and play the game

 In a Debian based linux environment, you can install the gcc compiler using the command: